drumCode27/breakout-trading/Scans/README.md

 ## Scan Results

-The consolidated scan results are in file 20091016-20240927-ScanResults.csv and the source files are in this directory.
+The consolidated scan results are in this directory.